MosesSupposes/Purescript-By-Example/text/chapter10.md

 `setItem` takes a key and a value (both strings), and returns a computation which stores the value in local storage at the specified key.

 The type of `getItem` is more interesting.
 It takes a key, and attempts to retrieve the associated value from local storage.
-However, since the `getItem` method on `window.localStorage` can return `null`, the return type is not `String`, but `Foreign` which is defined by the `purescript-foreign` package in the `Foreign` module.
+However, since the `getItem` method on `window.localStorage` can return `null`, the return type is not `String`, but `Foreign` which is defined by the `foreign` package in the `Foreign` module.

 `Foreign` provides a way to work with _untyped data_, or more generally, data whose runtime representation is uncertain.